FoxWhiskey/clickclock/README.md

 * ISR-routines to get the (debounced) states of two bush buttons connected to the ESP.
 ### v1.1.x
 * detect mismatch between system time (NTP) and indicated clockwork time.
 Needed at least twice a year when DST is de-/activated.
+* the code also detects _time drift_ caused by cpu-clock instabilities (temperature, bad designs, etc.).
+If NTP time differs more than 2 seconds from clockwork time, the interrupt service routines will be resynchronised.
+See [tech note](#tech-notes) below.
-* Trigger different functions when push buttons are pressed short or long
+* Trigger different functions when push buttons are short pressed or long pressed
+* A _short press_ is acknowledged with a 300ms LED indication, a _long press_ with two 100ms flashes (standard `HW_TIMER_INTERVAL` of 50ms provided)
 * `BUTN_1` (long press) sets a compensation minute.
 When the system is started, no information is available on the polarity of the last electrical pulse.
 When setting the clockwork to the current time, there is a 50% chance that the first pulse is sent with an unmatched polarity and the clockwork does not move the hands with the first pulse.
 As a consequence, the time display is set one minute late.
 So a manual input is required to compensate for the late time display.
 A compensation minute can only be set once.
 ## Tech Notes